Optimal Transport-Guided Adversarial Attacks on Graph Neural Network-Based Bot Detection: Entropic Optimal Transport, Sinkhorn Scaling, and Complexity

 Computing $d_H(v)$ and $d_B(v)$ for all bots requires OT distances between each $v \in \mathcal{B}$ and all $h \in \mathcal{H}$, as well as all $b \in \mathcal{B}\setminus\{v\}$.
 If $|\mathcal{B}| = N_B$ and $|\mathcal{H}| = N_H$ and typical neighborhood sizes are $m$ and $n$, then the number of Sinkhorn solves is $N_B N_H + N_B(N_B-1)$, and the total time for a na\"ive full pairwise computation is $O\bigl(T_{\mathrm{sink}}mn\,(N_B N_H + N_B^2)\bigr)$ with per-solve memory $O(mn)$.

 \heading{Caching.} In the \pname setting, we must evaluate OT distances between many pairs of bots and humans when computing margins \autoref{subsec:ot-margin-main}.
 To make this tractable, we (i) restrict OT computation to a candidate set of humans and bots selected via only calculating OT for bots with node degree less than or equal to budget provided (\eg $\Delta=1$), (ii) reuse the same kernel $K$ across multiple solves whenever $C$ depends only on distance in the learned embedding space, and (iii) cache $D_\theta(v,w)$ for frequently queried pairs.
+For higher-degree nodes, we can additionally truncate each empirical measure to its top-weighted neighbors before solving OT, and for larger graphs we restrict cloak search to the top-$K$ boundary candidates.
 These approximations preserve the structure of the OT margin while keeping the precomputation stage within our computational budget.